nmshd/documentation/_docs_integrate/11-connector-configuration.md

 ### `autoAcceptRelationshipCreationChanges`

-> It is not recommended to use this module in production.
+> It is not recommended to use this module for production szenarios.

 The `autoAcceptRelationshipCreationChanges` module depends on the `sync` module and listens to the notifications about incoming Relationship Requests.
 It immediately accepts the Requests, using the configured `responseContent`.